How do I find a place to live in Hong Kong?

 We asked expats how they chose their neighborhood and found a place to live.
 They answered...

 "Choosing where to live is very personal.
 I used to live on a university campus where there was a great sense of community without the feeling of being in some sort of expat clique.
 I now live in a well-managed housing estate with excellent security and friendly staff but no sense of community.
 If you are an expat and want community, you may well have to accept being more separated from the local culture.
 It is a fact of life here that local people do not mix in the same way as back home.
 Do not be offended by this - it is a cultural norm, and not aimed at expats.
 My in-laws were truly shocked (not to mention my first next-door-neighbour, 16 years ago) when I went to the flat next door to introduce myself and invite the neighbours round for coffee.
 I still surprise them with my weird expat ways, but it doesn't matter - I decided long ago to be myself and to accept my neighbours as they were.
-It seems to work nicely all round," wrote a member who made the move to Hong Kong, Hong Kong.
+It seems to work nicely all round," said a member in Hong Kong, Hong Kong.

 Get Quote